charmparticle/mpdstreamplay/README.md

   * Works locally, on a LAN, or over an ssh connection
   * Able to toggle full-screen display.
 Simply touch the album art to toggle full-screen status.

-**Finally!
-I fixed the cache issue.
-Now it should always display the correct information.**

 **Getting started:**

   * make sure http output is enabled in your mpd conf.
 The system default for most debian-based distros is for mpd to run as the system user, so if you haven't configured mpd, it's probably in /etc/mpd.conf.
 Add the following: